axelpale/apollonius/README.md

 - **nested circles:** a circle cannot be internally or externally tangent two or more nested circles at the same time.
 - **identical circles along a line:** when three same-size circles are arranged along a straight line, the radius of the tangent circle would go to infinity and thus its radial center could not be defined.

 These unsolvable configurations are illustrated below.

+![Figure: special cases: nested circles and circles along a line](doc/example_special_case_unsolvable.png "a) nested circles; b) circles along a line")

+_**Figure:** cases of unavailable solution and infinite-radius solution.
 The wicks mark the tangency rules of the circles.

-![Figure: special cases: nested circles and circles along a line](doc/example_special_case_unsolvable.png "a) nested circles; b) circles along a line")
+A) no tangent circle can be found that is tangent to a circle and two nested circles at the same time.
+B) sometimes the solution circle becomes infinite._

 In addition, the fourth circle may reduce to a point (a circle with zero radius) in some configurations of known circles.
 These configurations may appear when there are: